resource-watch/slate/source/includes/api/_metadata.md

 401            | Unauthorized   | You need to be logged in to be able to delete metadata.
 403            | Forbidden      | You need to either have the `ADMIN` role, or have role `MANAGER` and be the metadata owner (through the `userId` field of the metadata).
 403            | Forbidden      | You are trying to delete metadata with an `application` value that is not associated with your user account.
-404            | Metadata of resource <resource type>: <resource id> doesn't exist   | A metadata matching the provided resource data, language and application does not exist.
+404            | Metadata of resource <resource type>: <resource id> doesn't exist   | Metadata matching the provided resource data, language and application does not exist.

 ## Metadata reference

-This section gives you a complete view at the properties that are maintained as part of a metadata object.
-When interacting with a metadata object (on get, on create, etc) you will find most of these properties available to you, although they may be organized in a slightly different structure (ie: on get, everything but the `id` is nested inside an `attributes` object).
+This section gives you a complete view at the properties that are maintained as part of metadata objects.
+When interacting with metadata objects (on get, on create, etc) you will find most of these properties available to you, although they may be organized in a slightly different structure (ie: on get, everything but the `id` is nested inside an `attributes` object).

 You can find more details in the [source code](https://github.com/resource-watch/rw_metadata/blob/dev/app/src/models/metadata.model.js).